Pioneer Company

 Patrick is a Certified Public Accountant and also holds the Chartered Global Management Accountant designation.
 He is a member of the American Institute of Certified Public Accountants and New York State Society of Certified Public Accountants.
 Patrick earned a Bachelor of Science degree in Accounting from the State University of New York, College at Brockport.
 Among the awards that Patrick has received throughout his career, one of the most memorable achievements was being named one of the region's rising stars with the "40 Under 40" award from the Albany Business Review.

-Robert Nichols imageRobert J. Nichols - Executive Vice President & Chief Credit Officer
+Jim Murphy photoJames Murphy - Executive Vice President & Chief Credit Officer

 Robert Nichols imageThomas Signor - Executive Vice President & Chief Administrative Officer

 Tom joined Pioneer in July 2022 as EVP, Chief Administrative Officer with approximately three decades of experience in the community banking industry.
-In his role with Pioneer, Tom will oversee Deposit and Retail Loan Operations as well as Compliance, Risk, Information Technology, Security, and Facilities.
+In his role with Pioneer, Tom will oversee Deposit and Retail Loan Operations as well as Compliance, Risk, Information Technology, Security, and Facilities

 Tom holds a Bachelor of Science degree in Business Administration from Siena College and is licensed as a Certified Public Accountant in New York State.
 Prior to joining Pioneer, Tom served as EVP & Chief Operating Officer at Kinderhook Bank where he managed the Deposit and Retail Loan Operations Departments as well as Compliance, Risk, Information Technology, Security, Facilities, and served as the Bank Secrecy Act (BSA) Officer for the bank.
 Prior to his position at Kinderhook Bank, Tom was a shareholder at Pattison, Koskey & Rath, PC, where he managed the internal audits for community bank clients.